cncf/toc/process/archiving.md

 To archive a project:

-* A proposal must be put forth to the TOC repo
+* A proposal must be put forth to the TOC repo in the form of an issue
 * The TOC will inform the project maintainers, CNCF End-User community and wider community of all archiving proposals
 * The proposal must remain open for at least 2 weeks of discussion after the maintainers are informed.
 * A vote must be finalized with 2/3 approval from the TOC